LostArtefacts/TRX/README.md

     - **The Cistern**: missing textures in rooms 3 and 9 and a stretched texture in room 102
     - **Tomb of Tihocan**: incorrect textures in rooms 75 and 89 and a misaligned texture in room 104
     - **City of Khamoon**: incorrect textures in rooms 47, 48, 51, 60 and 64, and a missing texture in room 58
-    - **Obelisk of Khamoon**: incorrect textures in rooms 22, 23, 42 and 65
+    - **Obelisk of Khamoon**: incorrect textures in rooms 22, 23, 42 and 65; added shading to the gaps into City of Khamoon in rooms 8 and 20/21
     - **Sanctuary of the Scion**: missing textures in rooms 1, 11, 21, 52, 53, and 54
     - **Natla's Mines**: a missing texture in room 35, overlapping textures in room 55, an incorrect texture in room 69, and stretched textures in rooms 23 and 24
     - **Pre-Atlantis Cutscene**: stretched textures in rooms 6 and 21